ecrowdev/npmpack/README.md

 }
 ```

-### Module Usage
+## Module Usage

-NPM Pack can also be included as a module for one of your custom build script.
+NPM Pack can also be included as a module for one of your custom build scripts.

 ```javascript
 // CommonJS